 “Magnesium helps the adrenal glands deal with stress.
 And if we’re dealing with prolonged stress, our stress hormones will deplete magnesium,” says Dr. Dean.
 As magnesium in the body is used up, stress hormones stay elevated, which shows on our midsections.
 “The stress hormone cortisol acts to increase belly fat,” says the doc.

 Fortunately, growing research suggests that magnesium may be a natural, inexpensive treatment for stress and anxiety.
 During a scientific review from 2017, British researchers found that magnesium supplements had a positive effect on participants with mild anxiety, premenstrual syndrome (PMS), postpartum mental health issues and hypertension (high blood pressure).
 And a six-week study of 126 middle-aged adults with mild to moderate depression found that magnesium supplements improved or even eliminated symptoms within two weeks.
+(Click through to learn more about two common types of magnesium: magnesium glycinate and citrate)

 This not only makes you feel better, “if you take enough magnesium, you decrease those stress hormones and you’ll have less belly fat,” says Dr. Dean.
 (Click through for more on improving anxiety and stress with magnesium.)